Back to Dyson Guides

 Switch App Display to VOC and HCHO View

 Open the MyDyson app and tap the HP09 purifier.
 On the air quality screen swipe left or right through the sensor reading tiles.
 The display cycles through PM2.5, PM10, VOC, NO2, HCHO, and temperature readings.
 If you only see particles and temperature swipe the tile carousel to find the VOC and HCHO readings.
-Also check the app display settings to ensure VOC and HCHO are not hidden in the sensor display preferences.
+Also check the app display settings to make sure VOC and HCHO are not hidden in the sensor display preferences.

 3